 In total, 28,964 own shares were bought back in 2020 for the purposes of employee incentive plans.
-After the implementation of the above-mentioned one-time share incentive program, as of 31 December 2020, the Company held 356 shares in treasury stock.
+No further share buybacks or shares granting to employees were carried out during the period 01 January - 30 June 2021.
+After the implementation of the above-mentioned one-time share incentive program, as of 30 June 2020 and 31 December 2020, the Company held 356 shares in treasury stock.